 “For today only” indicates that you do the best you can, for the precepts are a tall order, despite their simplicity.
 However, it also indicates that you practice everyday to fulfill this tall order.

-The ethics of RDH itself come into play too.
-RDH is a process of Oneness with the receiver or target.
-It’s an extension of a personal spiritual practice and the integrity gained there forms the foundation of providing healing energy in this way.
+The ethics of Reiki Remote Healing itself come into play too.
+RRH is a process of Oneness with the receiver or target.
+It’s an extension of a personal spiritual practice and the integrity gained there forms the foundation of providing healing in this way.
 The intention is the highest good of the person.
 Results are surrendered, together with any worries about effectiveness.

 3) Patience is the quality which helps you process each level of training before moving on; having equanimity in the face of unchanging symptoms; and doubting not the power of Reiki.
 We live in a very results-oriented society, yet spiritual growth and healing are much more open-ended and organic.